Gail Hansberry

 Gail Hansberry (born 1939) is an American artist and educator.

 Early life and education

-Hansberry was born in Washington, D.C., on September 4, 1939, to Myrtle and William Hansberry.
+Hansberry was born in Washington, D.C., on September 4, 1939, to Myrtle (Kelso) and William Hansberry.
 She is the cousin of the playwright Lorraine Hansberry.
 She attended Howard University receiving her B.A. in 1960, and Smith College receiving her master's degree in 1962.

 Career

 Hansberry started her career teaching art in Washington, D.C., at Taft Junior High School.
 She went on to teach art history at North Carolina College.
 By 1966 Hansberry moved to New York where she worked as a researcher at Time-Life Books and as a freelance photographer.
 In 1980 she returned to Washington, D.C., where she worked for the United States Department of State as an English language officer.
 From 1990 through 1992 Hansberry served as the Director of the Association for the Study of African American Life and History.